 4. Garage Door Replacement

-Not unlike the front door, garage door replacements serve as a dual threat.
+Not unlike the front door, garage door replacements serve as a dual-threat.
 Not only can a new garage door increase the value of your home, but it too can also increase its curb appeal exponentially.
-When it comes time to sell, the home will sell quicker, and for more money.
+When it comes time to sell, the home will sell quicker and for more money.

 The cost to install a new garage door can vary significantly.
-Whereas a mid-range replacement can run homeowners about $1,595; upscale replacements are twice as much.
-However, the ROI on a mid-range garage door replacement is higher than an upscale one, 88.4 percent and 82.5 percent respectively.
+Whereas a mid-range replacement can run homeowners about $1,595, upscale replacements are twice as much.
+However, the ROI on a mid-range garage door replacement is higher than an upscale one, 88.4 percent and 82.5 percent, respectively.

 5. Fiber-Cement Siding

-It is hard to argue the impact new fiber-cement siding has on a home, particularly when it changes the appearance of the whole property.
+It is hard to argue the impact of new fiber-cement siding has on a home, particularly when it changes the appearance of the whole property.
 However, its benefits are far beyond that of cosmetic aesthetics.
 Fiber-cement siding offers superior longevity that something like stucco or wood could never come close to.
-It is capable of resisting termites, moisture, rot and fire.
+It is capable of resisting termites, moisture, rot, and fire.
 It is an investment in and of itself: it’s very rigid, so it requires less maintenance – saving a lot of money over time.
 Moreover, fiber-cement has one distinct advantage over its vinyl counterpart: perceived quality.